it-dept-cis/Essential-Guide-to-Election-Security/docs/source/bp/cis_controls.rst

 |Maturity2| Maturity
 &&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&

+Organizations operating at a |Maturity2| maturity should take additional actions, including:

 #.
-Implement the IG2 controls in addition to the IG1 controls.
+Implement the IG2 controls.
 Use the `CIS Controls Navigator`_ to get this done.

 |Maturity3| Maturity
 &&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&

+Organizations operating at a |Maturity3| maturity should take additional actions, including:

 #.
 Implement all of the CIS Controls that are applicable for your environment.
 Use the `CIS Controls Navigator`_ to get this done.